camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-key-concepts.md

 ## Structured and unstructured documents

-When creating a document extraction project, your choice of [extraction method](idp-document-extraction.md#create-extraction-project) depends on whether your documents contain structured or unstructured data.
+Your choice of [extraction method](idp-document-extraction.md#create-extraction-project) depends on whether your documents contain structured or unstructured data.

 ### Structured documents